 Share the contents of Leader Resource 1, Seeking Out Root Causes.

-Distribute Handout 1, The Southside Neighborhood Case, and ask participants to read it.
+Show the video or distribute Handout 1, The Southside Neighborhood Case, and ask participants to read it.
 Then, brainstorm a list of the economic needs and constraints in the case study and capture them on the newsprint sheet you have posted.
 Ask:

 Which issues are connected, and how?